Using Git

 git tag "$tag"

-4) Replace the remote tag
+4) Replace the remote tag pointing to the new commit

 First delete the old remote tag, then push the new one.
 Force-update the remote tag explicitly because tags are immutable by convention and many servers reject non-fast-forward tag updates unless forced.